Policies and Procedures

 - Cannot be granted based on convenience or expense.

-- Students are limited in the number of credit hours within School of Business disciplines that they are able to take from another institution: 9 credit hours for undergraduates or 6 credit hours for graduates (not including registration through the Consortium of Universities of the Washigton Metro Area or course work completed through the Center for Global Education).
+- Students are limited in the number of credit hours within School of Business disciplines that they are able to take from another institution: 9 credit hours for undergraduates or 6 credit hours for graduates (not including registration through the Consortium of Universities of the Washington Metro Area or course work completed through the Center for Global Education).

 - Courses that are attempted at a two-year institution may not be used to fulfill upper-level requirements.